General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: Casimir effect of polyhedra networks

-By applying similar methods, we can calculate the Casimir force for other regular polyhedra.
-The results are summarized in Table \ref{table1} in the Introduction, and the corresponding spectra are provided in the appendix.
-Both JC I and JC II produce an attractive Casimir force, but JC II generally results in a smaller Casimir force compared to JC I. Notably, for the Hexahedron network, both JCs yield the same Casimir force.
+By using similar methods, we can calculate the Casimir energy and binding energy for various regular polyhedra.
+The results are summarized in Table \ref{table1} in the Introduction, and the corresponding spectra are provided in Appendix B. Both JC I and JC II produce an attractive Casimir force; however, JC II generally results in a smaller Casimir force compared to JC I. Notably, for the Hexahedron network, both JCs yield the same Casimir force.
+It is important to note that the positive definiteness of the binding energy is based on the lower bound described in (\ref{sect 3: Casimir bound1}) of the network Casimir energy.
+Table \ref{table1} shows that all the binding energy densities, denoted as $\rho_{\text{bind}}$, are positive for regular polyhedra.
+It strongly supports the argument that the lower bound stated in (\ref{sect 3: Casimir bound1}) applies to general networks, not just the simplest network with only one node.